GetFirefly/firefly/README.md

 - `liblumen_term`, contains the essential parts of our term encoding scheme, and is shared with the runtime libraries.
 The compiler requires this in order to handle encoding constant terms during compilation.

-#### Interpreter

-The interpreter is an alternative way to test and execute Erlang code, and builds on top of EIR similar to how the compiler works, albeit with some significant differences due to the nature of interpreting EIR rather than translating it for code generation.

 #### Runtime(s)